sparkfun/SparkFun_Qwiic_Buzzer/docs/github/file_issue.md

 All of this documentation can be modified by you!
 Please help us make it better.

-* The documentation files for these pages are contained in the [`docs` folder of the SparkFun Qwiic OLED Arduino Library repository](https://github.com/sparkfun/SparkFun_Qwiic_OLED_Arduino_Library/tree/main/docs).
+* The documentation files for these pages are contained in the [`docs` folder of the SparkFun Qwiic Buzzer repository](https://github.com/sparkfun/SparkFun_Qwiic_Buzzer/tree/main/docs).

 ### Spot something wrong?
-If a section of the documentation is incorrect, please [open an issue](https://github.com/sparkfun/SparkFun_Qwiic_OLED_Arduino_Library/issues) and let us know.
+If a section of the documentation is incorrect, please [open an issue](https://github.com/sparkfun/SparkFun_Qwiic_Buzzer/issues) and let us know.

 ### Do you have a suggested correction?
 1. With a GitHub account, fork this repo